Uday599/terraform-notes/Day-7/02-vault-integration.md

     secret_id_num_uses=40 \
     token_policies=terraform
 ```

-hint: we are attaching terraform role to terraform policy created earlier
+hint: we are attaching terraform role to terraform policy created earlier (like attaching policy to IAM role in AWS)

 3. **Generate Role ID and Secret ID**: